amaankazi81/Todo-List/README.md

 # **Next.js Todo Application**

 A simple and efficient Todo application built with Next.js.
 This project demonstrates the use of React Context API for state management and a clean, scalable project structure.
+It Add, Manage and Delete Todos.

 ## **Features**
 - Add and manage todos.